Commitment to Character

 • Kindness* December Being nice and considerate toward others.

-• Self-Motivation* January Working in a careful and consistent manner
+• Self-Motivation* January Working in a careful and consistent manner without giving up.

 • Tolerance* February Respecting the individual differences, views, and beliefs of other people.